Personages of Fame & Infamy

 Neutral Human Cleric

-‘Monty the Morbid’ is now the young monarch of Orvilia (the only one of the three Sea Cities to have preserved its aristocracy, albeit with only token powers).
-The hauntingly handsome yet impossibly reserved Montgomery has lived a life filled with both privilege and tragedy.
+‘Monty the Morbid’ is now the young monarch of Orvilia (the only one of the three Sea Cities to have preserved token aristocracy).
+The hauntingly beautiful yet reserved Montgomery has lived a life filled with both privilege and tragedy.
 At the age of twelve he lost his elder brother (first in line to the throne) to a boating accident that left Monty gloomy and brooding.
 At the age of eighteen he lost his elder sister (next in line) to a duel she had with a rival lady for a common suitor.
-At this time Monty resolved to explore and come to terms with death by entering into the clergy of the Deliverer (despite his parents insisting that he now had to focus his efforts on preparing for the crown).
-Monty became an exceptionally talented cleric but at the age of twenty four lost both his elderly parents to a virulent and rare infection.
-At this time he made the necessary decision to retire from the clergy (since the monarch must be independent of all churches) to ascend the throne.
+At this time Monty resolved to explore and come to terms with death by entering into the clergy of the Deliverer (despite his parents insisting that he now had to focus on preparing for the crown).
+Monty became a talented cleric but at the age of twenty seven Montague lost both his elderly parents to a rare and perplexing malady.
+At this time he made the decision to retire from the clergy (since the monarch must be independent of all churches) to ascend the throne.
 However Monty still worships the Deliverer in private and spends much of his time visiting the recently bereaved in his city while the day-to-day work of government is safely left to the Prime Minister of Orvilia.

 Mala of Nerina